 In digital marketing, we often operate with a campaign lens.
 We build graphics, landing pages, forms, goals, and more all for a campaign.
 While the goals are great in helping you measure success, are you painting a full picture of the campaign performance?
-Another key question you must ask yourself in campaign development is how can this fail?
-To properly evaluate a digital marketing campaign answering these questions, you want to be able to track the actions of users from start to finish.
+Another key question you must ask yourself in campaign development is, how can this fail?
+To properly evaluate a digital marketing campaign answering these questions, you want to be able to track users’ actions from start to finish.
 This is where Google Tag Manager comes in as the brush to paint that picture.

 In short, tags are pieces of code embedded into your website that track certain interactions and information.
-In the past, for marketers, there have been multiple platforms for tags making it hard to concisely measure your success (or failure).
-However, Google Tag Manager allows for the implementation and management of all of these tags all under one piece of code to rule them all.
-Not only will this save marketers time, but it saves your web developer’s time too by not requiring their help in implementing or altering a tag every time.
-This is not to say you can be technically useless either as some general understanding of code is still required for best results.
+In the past, for marketers, there have been multiple platforms for tags making it hard to measure your success (or failure) concisely.
+However, Google Tag Manager allows for the implementation and management of all of these tags under one piece of code to rule them all.
+This saves marketers time and also saves your web developer’s time because you won’t require their help to implement or alter a tag every time.
+This is not to say you can be technically useless either, as some general understanding of code is still required for the best results.

 To best understand Google Tag Manager, it’s important to understand the ecosystem you’re working with.
 Google Tag Manager is simply the vehicle that moves data from one source (your website) to another data source such as Google Analytics, Google Ads, Facebook, and more.
 There is no reporting directly in Google Tag Manager.

-Once you’re in Google Tag Manager, there are three main components that make up a tag.
+Once you’re in Google Tag Manager, three main components make up a tag:

 Some basic tags that you can implement to help drive your marketing track a page view, a button click, a phone call, and website element visibility.
 As you advance, you can start tracking complex items like video plays, file downloads, and more.

 First, you should create a Google Analytics Event tag that fires when a website user clicks the phone number on the landing page to call the business.
-Second, you will need to create another Event tag to fire when a user clicks the submission button of the form.
-When developing your marketing strategy, carefully evaluate and decide whether or not user actions are must-haves or nice-to-haves.
+Second, you will need to create another Event tag to fire when a user clicks the form’s submission button.
+When developing your marketing strategy, carefully evaluate and decide whether user actions are must-haves or nice-to-haves.
 Your must-haves are your marketing strategy’s tags.

 When it comes to tags, less is more.
 Remember that every tag is another demand of code on your website.
 Naturally, with more code comes a greater load time.
 Implementing too many tags can do more harm than good by decreasing the user experience with a slower website.
 This is why it’s important to keep your tags to the must-haves of your marketing strategy.